kaityo256/intel_real_distribution/README.md

 [https://github.com/kaityo256/compiler_test](https://github.com/kaityo256/compiler_test)

-This is a Monte Carlo simulation code of the Potts model which is one of the fundamental models in statistical physics.
+This is a Monte Carlo simulation code of the Potts model, which is one of the fundamental models in statistical physics.

 While investigating the cause of this problem, I arrived at the simple code.